Rượu đế

 Rượu đế is a distilled liquor from Vietnam, made of either glutinous or non-glutinous rice.
 It was formerly made illegally and is thus similar to moonshine.
-It is most typical of the Mekong Delta region of southwestern Vietnam (its equivalent in northern Vietnam is called rượu quốc lủi).
+It is popular in the Mekong Delta region of southwestern Vietnam (its equivalent in northern Vietnam is called rượu quốc lủi).
 Its strength varies, but is typically 40 percent alcohol by volume.
 It is usually clear, and a bit cloudy in appearance.